cp-algorithms/cp-algorithms/src/combinatorics/burnside.md

 For the formulation of the lemma we need one more definition from algebra.
 A **fixed point** $f$ for a permutation $\pi$ is an element that is invariant under this permutation: $f \equiv f \pi$.
-For example in out example the fixed points are those functions $f$, which correspond to colorings that do not change when the permutation $\pi$ is applied to them (i.e. they do not change in the formal sense of the equality of functions).
+For example in our example the fixed points are those functions $f$, which correspond to colorings that do not change when the permutation $\pi$ is applied to them (i.e. they do not change in the formal sense of the equality of functions).
 We denote by $I(\pi)$ the **number of fixed points** for the permutation $\pi$.

 Then **Burnside's lemma** goes as follows: